How to Find the Right Nike Sports Bra Size for You

 2. Nike Swoosh: For Snug, Distraction-Free Support

-If you’re the type of athlete who wants a no-frills sports bra that will ensure a snug fit, little breast movement, and adequate support for a wide range of activities, the Nike Swoosh sports bra is for you.
-With a range of necklines and the ability to choose between padded and non-padded varieties, wearers can minimize distractions while taking part in their favorite activity.
+If you're the type of athlete who wants a no-frills sports bra that will ensure a snug fit, little breast movement and adequate support for a wide range of activities, the Nike Swoosh sports bra is for you.
+With a range of necklines and the ability to choose between padded and non-padded varieties, wearers can minimise distractions while taking part in their favourite activity.

 3. Nike Indy: For Freedom of Movement & Expression

-4. Nike Alpha: For a Personalized, High-Support Fit
+4. Nike Alpha: For a Personalised, High-Support Fit

 Similar to the Nike Swoosh sports bra, Nike Alpha sports bras are designed for extra support and bounce reduction.
-They feature extra-wide straps that are adjustable so you can make the bra truly your own.
-You’ll also find styles with a front-facing zipper for easy removal.
+They feature extra-wide straps that are adjustable, so you can make the bra truly your own.
+You'll also find styles with a front-facing zip for easy removal.